nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ### Cartograms and Treemaps

-After dimissing "chartmaps" (see below under "not remade") the book touches on cartograms: maps distorted such that the area of a given department is proportional to its population, say, while roughly maintaining the position of departments to each other.
+After dismissing "chartmaps" (see below under "not remade") the book touches on cartograms: maps distorted such that the area of a given department is proportional to its population, say, while roughly maintaining the position of departments to each other.
 Here is one example from the book:

 <a target="_blank" href="images/cartogram.png"><img src="images/cartogram.png" style="width: 300px;"></a>